ztyawc/CloudPaste/README_EN.md

 ### Backend Automated Deployment

-Fork the repository, fill in the secrets, and then run the workflow.
+Fork the repository, fill in the secrets, and then run the workflow!!!
 Deployment is automatically triggered whenever files in the `backend` directory are changed and pushed to the `main` or `master` branch.
 The workflow proceeds as follows:

-1. Checkout code repository
-2. Set up Node.js environment
-3. Install dependencies
-4. Disable Wrangler telemetry data collection
-5. **Automatically create D1 database** (if it doesn't exist)
+1. **Automatically create D1 database** (if it doesn't exist)
-6. **Initialize database with schema.sql** (create tables and initial data)
+2. **Initialize database with schema.sql** (create tables and initial data)
-7. **Set ENCRYPTION_SECRET environment variable** (obtained from GitHub Secrets or automatically generated)
+3. **Set ENCRYPTION_SECRET environment variable** (obtained from GitHub Secrets or automatically generated)
-8. Automatically deploy Worker to Cloudflare
+4. Automatically deploy Worker to Cloudflare
-9. It is recommended to set up a custom domain to replace the default domain provided by Cloudflare (Otherwise, it will be inaccessible from mainland China).
+5. It is recommended to set up a custom domain to replace the original Cloudflare domain (otherwise it may not be accessible in certain regions)

-**<span style="color:red">⚠️ Security reminder: Please change the default administrator password immediately after system initialization (Username: admin, Password: admin123).</span>**
+**<span style="color:red">⚠️ Remember your backend domain name</span>**

 ### Frontend Automated Deployment

-#### Cloudflare Pages（Recommendation）
+#### Cloudflare Pages (Recommended)

 Fork the repository, fill in the secrets, and then run the workflow.
 Deployment is automatically triggered whenever files in the `frontend` directory are changed and pushed to the `main` or `master` branch.
 After deployment, you need to set environment variables in the Cloudflare Pages control panel: